≡ Menu

 So…

-Let’s take a moment and discuss what those disadvantages are so that you can get a better idea of purchase a guaranteed issue life insurance policy is going to be “right” for you.
+Let’s take a moment to discuss those disadvantages so that you can get a better idea of whether purchasing a guaranteed-issue life insurance policy is going to be “right” for you.

 #1 Disadvantage to Guaranteed Issue Life Insurance Policies.

-Dollar for dollar, guaranteed issue life insurance policies will cost more than traditional term or whole life insurance policies.
-Which is simply another way of saying that per “unit of coverage” these “types” of policies charge more than a traditional term or whole life insurance policy would.
+Cost.
+Now, when we say that cost is a major disadvantage to these “types” of life insurance policies, we don’t want to give you the impression that they are super expensive because, in many cases, they are.
+It’s just that dollar-for-dollar, guaranteed-issue life insurance policies will cost more than traditional term or whole life insurance policies.
+This is simply another way of saying that per “unit of coverage,” these “types” of policies charge more than a traditional term or whole life insurance policy would.

 #2.
 Disadvantage to Guaranteed Issue Life Insurance Policies.